AckerlyXu/heima/articles/azure-resource-manager/resource-group-template-functions-logical.md

 ### Examples

-The following example shows how to use bool with a string or integer.
+The following [example template](https://github.com/Azure/azure-docs-json-samples/blob/master/azure-resource-manager/functions/bool.json) shows how to use bool with a string or integer.

 ```json
 {